trxdave/ireland-rugby-quiz/README.md

 - '#00744c' used for primary highlights.
 - '#ffffff' used for secondary text.
 - '#f1807E' is used to highlight the answer in red.
-- '#adff2f' is used to hightlight the answer in green.
+- '#adff2f' is used to highlight the answer in green.

-I use ColorZilla to find out what is hex color on the Irish Rugby website to make it match the colour on my Ireland Rugby Quiz.
+I used ColorZilla to find out what is hex colour picker on the Irish Rugby website for Green, Black and white to make it match the colour on my Ireland Rugby Quiz.

 [ColorZilla](https://chromewebstore.google.com/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp)